Young couple taking fire pit after hot tub with her dog

 • Wipe down your spa cover inside and out to protect against mold, mildew, and nasty smells.

-• Balance your hot tub water chemistry by testing it regularly or use a chemicals kit.
+• Balance your hot tub water chemistry by testing it regularly or using a chemicals kit.

 • Stick to a cleaning schedule.